jamesaduncan/osom.guide/src/index.md

 ## The service network

-OSOM Services address the needs of users.
+[OSOM services](/services/) address the needs of users.
 For any given service, the users may be external to the organisation, internal, or a mixture of both.